Sparse-Input Neural Network using Group Concave Regularization: Implementation

 \subsection{Backward path-wise optimization}

-We are interested in learning neural networks not only for a specific value of $\lambda$, but also for a range of $\lambda$ where the networks vary by the number of included variables.
+We are interested in learning neural networks not only for a specific value of $\lambda$, but also for a range of $\lambda$s where the networks vary by the number of included variables.
 Specifically, we consider a range of $\lambda$ from $\lambda_{min}$, where the networks include all or an excessively large number of variables, up to $\lambda_{max}$, where all variables are excluded and $|W_0|$ becomes a zero matrix.
 Since the objective function is not convex and has multiple local minima, the solution of Eq. (\ref{eq:obj}) with random initialization may not vary continuously for $\lambda \in [\lambda_{min}, \lambda_{max}]$, resulting in a highly unstable path of solutions that are regularized by $\lambda$.

 To address this issue, we consider a path-wise optimization strategy by varying the regularization parameter along a path.
+The goal is to generate a stable solution path, which we define as a sequence of solutions where small changes in the regularization parameter $\lambda$ result in correspondingly small changes in the model's weights and sparsity level, avoiding the large, erratic jumps often seen with random initializations for each $\lambda$ (see Figure \ref{fig:path}).
+It is important to clarify that the stability of the path is a product of this overall strategy, not a property of the optimizer (e.g., Adam) used for any single value of $\lambda$.
 In this approach, we use the solution of a particular value of $\lambda$ as a warm start for the next problem.
 Regularized linear regression methods \citep{friedman2007pathwise, friedman2010regularization, breheny2011coordinate} typically adopt a forward path-wise optimization, starting from a null model with all variables excluded at $\lambda_{max}$ and working forward with decreasing $\lambda$s.
-However, our numerical studies for sparse-input neural networks showed that starting from a sparse solution as an initial model does not produce a larger model along the path until jumping to the full model at a sufficiently small $\lambda$.
-To tackle this problem, we implement a backward path-wise optimization approach, starting from a dense model at the minimum value of $\lambda_{min}$ and solving toward sparse models up to $\lambda_{max}$ with all variables excluded from the network.
+However, our numerical studies on sparse-input neural networks revealed that starting with a sparse solution as the initial model does not lead to a smooth transition to a dense model.
+To address this challenge, we implement a backward path-wise optimization approach, starting from a dense model at the minimum value of $\lambda_{min}$ and solving toward sparse models up to $\lambda_{max}$ with all variables excluded from the network.
 This dense-to-sparse warm start approach is also employed in \citep{lemhadri2021lassonet} using LASSO regularization.